 Sam Adams Beer Pizza Dough

-- 1 12 oz Sam Adams Boston Lagar beer
+- 1 12 oz Sam Adams Boston Boston Lager beer

-- Sit the beer in a bowl full of hot tap water.
-Let the beer warm up so the yeast will be happy.
+- Sit the beer in a bowl full of hot tap water 5-10 minutes to warm.

 - In the bowl of a stand mixer fitted with the dough hook, add the beer and yeast.
 Proof 2 minutes (5 minutes if using active dry yeast).

 - Add the honey and olive oil.
 With the mixer running on "stir", add the flour and salt.
 Knead the dough 10 minutes.